parth-paradkar/create-blogpost/README.md

 # create-blogpost
-Python script to easily create a blogpost for a GitHub Pages blog rendered by Jekyll
+Python script to easily create a blogpost for a GitHub Pages blog rendered by Jekyll.